Results

 A Results object is not typically instantiated directly, but is returned by calling the run() method of a Survey after any agents, language models and scenarios are added to it.

 In order to demonstrate how to access and interact with results, we use the following code to generate results for a simple survey.
 Note that specifying agent traits, scenarios (question parameter values) and language models is optional, and we include those steps here for illustration purposes.
-See the Agents, Scenarios and models sections for more details on these components.
+See the Agents, scenarios and models sections for more details on these components.

 Note: You must store API keys for language models in order to generate results.
 Please see the Managing Keys section for instructions on activating Remote Inference or storing your own API keys for inference service providers.